oskarestrom/oskarestrom.github.io/_posts/2023-09-06-beginner-python-tips-for-microscopist-researchers.md

     - Make sure you understand the different datatypes of numpy arrays (e.g. uint8 and uint16...).
 Using datatypes with too high bit depth can cost you in processing power.
 - [matplotlib](https://matplotlib.org/) - Master this library as well.
     - For example, learn how to effectively apply [colormaps](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html) in matplotlib to enhance your figures.
     - If you want your plots to look the same without having to add many lines of code every time, you can use ['styles sheets'](https://matplotlib.org/stable/tutorials/introductory/customizing.html) in matplotlib.
 For example, if I am to publish in PNAS, I just change the style sheet to the PNAS one and all my plots will automatically be updated if I just type ```plt.style.use('PNAS') ```.
+It will go faster to publish and look prettier if you can keep the fonts, fontsize, figuresize, ticks and so on constant for all your figures.
 - [seaborn](https://seaborn.pydata.org/) - A library based on matplotlib with which you can generate beautiful plots very easily.
 - [Pillow](https://pillow.readthedocs.io/en/stable/) - Contains many useful functions for image editing.
 - [opencv](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html) - Contains both simple and advanced image processing functions.